 Enhance communication and support for active monitoring plans

-Prioritise clear, consistent communication about active monitoring plans, ensuring that people fully understand what it entails and how to manage their symptoms and progression.
+With a high prevalence of people placed in an Active Monitoring plan, prioritise clear, consistent communication about active monitoring plans, ensuring that people fully understand what it entails and how to manage their symptoms and progression.

 Focus on person-centred immunity status education